 News and Analysis regarding scarce coins, coin markets, and the coin collecting community, #22

-Until CoinFest occurs at the end of the month, there will not be a live event conducted by any of the four leading auction firms of rare U.S. coins.
+There will not be a live event conducted by any of the leading auction firms of rare U.S. coins in the next couple of weeks.
 Plus, I am not aware of any private sales of newsworthy rarities over the last week.
 So, this is a good time to address another topic.
 Often, I hear about collectors who have decided to start acquiring U.S. coins and who are unsure as to how to proceed.

 Sometimes, adults who collected coins as kids wish to return.
 In many other instances, people who have never before bought a rare or very scarce coin wish to get started.
 Further, people who collect paintings, sculptures, baseball cards, antique silver objects, or rare books, frequently find themselves drawn to coins.
 This week’s theme of suggestions for beginners will, I hope, be of interest to many intermediate collectors as well.